 "Sharing tips about making milk.
 It may surprise you to know that the human breast is never empty & is always making milk.
 While it can be tempting to imagine the breast as a glass of liquid.
 And imagining it full time to pump and then empty after a pumping session.
 We do know from abundant research that the breast is continually making milk.

-I am sure you probably already know, the very basics of making more milk is supply & demand.
+I am sure you probably already know, the very basics of making more milk are supply & demand.
 The more stimulation your breasts receive by suckling, expression, pumping, the more milk you will make.
-So then the opposite is true. less demand, less milk supply.
+So then the opposite is true.
+Less demand, less milk supply.
 But you probably already know that...so just sharing this with you as a reminder to be encouraged!

 There is a lot of talk today about medications that are thought to make more milk.
 But what experience is showing is that when a mother takes those medications but does not remove her milk more often her body does not receive the 'signals' to make more milk.
 I have found, often times those moms are disappointed with the meds for not working.
 The key is really increasing those signals within the woman’s body to produce the right body response.

-Aside from medications some mothers have found herbs to be helpful in stimulating more supply.
+Aside from medications, some mothers have found herbs to be helpful in stimulating more supply.
 Blessed Thistle and Fenugreek.
-Some moms have found just one of the herbs works well for them and others have found no change until they consumed both the herbs together.
-The herbs seem to offer varied success for different mothers, whether they are take singly or together and depending on how much of a dose they consume.
+Some moms have found just one of the herbs works well for them and others have seen no change until they consumed both the herbs together.
+The herbs seem to offer varied success for different mothers, whether they are taken singly or together and depending on how much of a dose they consume.
 Experience indicates that it takes 24-72 hours to see an increase in milk supply once the herbs are started in the right dose.